grjsmith/dotfiles/README.md

 * [On Windows install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 * Download Debian from the Microsoft Store
 * Install LSCOLORS, LSD, Nerd Fonts, Cousine, Neofetch and Fish
+* Set the terminal font to Cousine Nerd Font Mono.
+Note Windows terminal can take some convincing to use the font.
+You'll know it's working when 'lsd -al' shows folder icons
 * To set fish as the default shell run the command:
 ```
 chsh -s /usr/bin/fish